Shibu778/defectpl/defectpl/README.md

 pip install -e .
 ```

+---

-### Usage
+## 🧑‍💻 Example Usage

-Following is an example usage with the data stored in `tests/data` for NV center in diamond.
+Here’s a minimal example using data for a negative NV center in diamond:

 ```python
 from defectpl.defectpl import DefectPl